critical-path/py-list-html-translator/README.md

 ## Dependencies:

-To use py-list-html-translator, we will need Python 3.x (https://www.python.org).
+To use py-list-html-translator, we will need Python 3.x and pip (https://www.python.org).
 To test it, we will need pytest (https://pytest.org).

 ## Installing py-list-html-translator